If my GP or midwife refers me to a gynaecologist, can I choose who I see?

 Observing senior doctors and consultants at work is an essential part of training for medical students and trainee doctors.
 However, it’s your decision as to whether they are present during all of your appointments or whether they stay for some and not for others in the NHS.
 At the London Women’s Centre there are no trainee doctors or medical students that will deliver your care.
 Your procedures will only be carried out by senior consultants.

 How do I see a private gynaecologist or obstetrician?

 Your GP will know the names of accredited specialists who undertake private work in your area.
 They will then send a referral letter to the private clinic and an appointment will be arranged thereafter.
 Alternatively, you can directly contact one of the private hospitals where the London Women’s Centre delivers care and book an appointment yourself via the hospital’s outpatient departments.

 How do I get a second opinion after I’ve seen one specialist?

 It’s not an uncommon request and it’s certainly within your rights to ask for a second opinion.
 You can either ask the specialist directly or you can ask your general practitioner to arrange it.

 Can I ask the doctor not to inform my GP or other healthcare professional about my treatment, condition or medical history?

 Yes.
-According to the Good Medical Practice guideline you have the right to ask your consultant not to inform your general practitioner or other healthcare professionals about your condition or treatment.
-While we don’t openly advocate this our patients have the authority to make this decision.
+According to the Good Medical Practice guidelines, you have the right to ask your consultant not to inform your general practitioner or other healthcare professionals about your condition or treatment.
+While we don’t openly advocate this, our patients have the authority to make this decision.

 Will I see the letters written to my doctor after a consultation?